 The ferry ride at Geiranger is no doubt one of the most scenic ferry journeys you’ll ever get to experience in your entire life.
 You’ll be passing at a gorgeous S-shaped fjord where you can marvel at the scenic mountain overlooking the fjord.
 For a magical Norway winter, the charming port town of Geiranger itself is also worth exploring.

-- Visit the Stavanger Cathedral
+#9 Visit the Stavanger Cathedral

 This medieval-era cathedral is a “do not miss” during your Norway winter visit to Stavanger, located in the core of downtown Stavanger.
 Specifically located between the gorgeous harbor and the city park.
 In 1272, a large fire ravaged Stavanger and the cathedral suffered quite a bit of damage.
 Can you believe it is still standing today?
 It was rebuilt and enlarged to the Gothic style you see today.

 North Cape MapThe North Cape is a popular Norway landmark that attracts many visitors all year round because of its amazing scenery and diverse landscapes.
-In fact, it’s a great place for Norway winter activities, where its snow-capped mountains are a popular spot for dog sledding and skiing.
+In fact, it’s a great place for Norway’s winter activities, where its snow-capped mountains are a popular spot for dog sledding and skiing.
 During summer, you can enjoy the Midnight Sun or view the Northern Lights during the rest of the year.

 Norway is known for having some of the best rail routes in Europe.
 The country has more than 2,000 miles of train tracks.
 Some journeys allow you to enjoy the most scenic views of the country, such as the Bergen Railway.
-It passes through the Hardangervidda plateau and the Dovre Railway whisks you through the beautiful Gudbrandsdalen Valley.
+It passes through the Hardangervidda plateau and the Dovre Railway whisks you through the beautiful Gudbrandsdalen valley.

 When in Oslo, take time to drop by at the Oslo Cathedral, one of the main attractions in the city and a popular Norway landmark.
 Built in the 11th century, the church features a baroque facade.
-It is the first ever church to have been built in the country.
+It is the first-ever church to have been built in the country.

-Another interesting structure that’s worth a visit in Norway is the Arctic Cathedral in Tromso.
+Another interesting structure that’s worth a visit to Norway is the Arctic Cathedral in Tromso.
 The cathedral was built in 1965 by architect Jan Inge Hovig.
 It is meant to look like huge blocks of ice.
 You will find interesting mosaics sparkling inside and its facade is made entirely of glass that has a huge crucifix.
 Truly, this cathedral is a wondrous sight to behold.
 Tromso is the perfect Norway winter destination.

-Tour the charming Akershus Castle
+#15 Tour the Charming Akershus Castle

-The Akershus castle was built to protect Oslo from invasions during the medieval period.
+The Akershus Castle was built to protect Oslo from invasions during the medieval period.
 Today, the building is being used by Norway’s Ministry of Defence.
 It is also opened for tours, where visitors can explore the ancient old chapel and the banquet rooms inside.

 There are various places in Norway where you can witness the spectacular Northern Lights, but Svalbard is the best of them all.
 Since its location is so hideously north, the island registers aurora activity with only a slight whiff of geomagnetic activities.
 Thus, you can attest to the unbelievable colors in all their glory, as they move across the Arctic sky in the Norway winter.

-16. Discover the untamed islands of Lofoten
+#17 Discover the Islands of Lofoten

 Lofoten is one of the most visited Norway attractions.
 This is not only because it is one of those places where you can catch the Northern Lights, but also because of its majestic mountains, narrow fjords, and seabird colonies.
 Adventure seekers will love Lofoten’s diverse landscape.
-Here, one can go ocean rafting, scuba diving, fishing or skiing during the winter.
+Here, one can go ocean rafting, scuba diving, fishing, or skiing during the winter.